 bloated testimonials, yellow highlighter, false scarcity, too much poetry and fanciful language.

-When you write your sales page, web copy, or a letter to your Congressperson, include his wisdom:
+When you write your sales page, web copy, or a letter to your Congressperson, include his wisdom.

-Ethos (show off those lovely morals of yours)
+Ethos (Show off those lovely morals of yours)

 Aristotle pretty much said that having good morals and an above-board character wasn’t enough; you had to establish this to your audience.

 Ethos is a powerful persuasive force — don’t ignore it.

-Logos (give them proof, not piffle!)
+Logos (Give them proof, not piffle!)

 Aristotle was pretty hot on the use of Logos.
-(Not the brightly-colored corporate image kind, but the Greek word for “word” or “reason,” and connected to our own word logic.)
+(Not the brightly colored corporate image kind, but the Greek word for “word” or “reason,” and connected to our own word logic.)

 To put it simply, logos means if you want to make a point, you’d better back it up with proof.
-You can’t just go out there making pie-in-the sky promises.
+You can’t just go out there making pie-in-the-sky promises.

-- Follow every point you’re making with proof (watch out for phrases like “we all know that …” or “ it’s important to …” research it, prove it and win them over)
+- Follow every point you make with proof.
+(Watch out for phrases like “We all know that …” or “ It’s important to ….”
+Research it, prove it, and win them over.)

-Pathos (get them feeling something)
+Pathos (Get them feeling something)

 Pathos is the part the Sophists were very good at because it means whipping up emotions.

-Aristotle was all for moving people emotionally to aid persuasion, as long as it was based on sound Ethos, and backed up by staunch Logos.
+Aristotle was all for moving people emotionally to aid persuasion, as long as it was based on sound Ethos and backed up by staunch Logos.